Glad it did not fall on anyone like in the butterfly grove.

 Next?
 The highest substainable rent for an art gallery or restaurant in the substainable states of America.
 Substainable Substaining Substainability.

-Real Estate barons selling out the town
+Real Estate barons selling out the town.
+AND blocking sidewalks.

 Recently Pacific Grove is seeing a renewed interest from the southern end of the Bay Area.
 About 35 percent of the homes in Pacific Grove belong to people who do not live there full time.